SAP/ui5-uiveri5/docs/config/config.md

 ### Local execution
 By default, UIveri5 will download the latest webdriver and start a local browser directly.
-It is possible to start selenium webdriver to control the local webdriver with setting _useSeleniumJar_ parameter to true.
+It is possible to start selenium jar webdriver to control the local webdriver with setting _useSeleniumJar_ parameter to true.
 Automatically resolved free port will be used for the locally started webdriver and it could be overwritten by _seleniumPort_ configuration.

 ### Remote execution